 INVANTION: Water Supply

 If I didn’t like coffee so much, my water supply would last far longer than it tends to.
-But it’s just so easy to boil a litre to make one, my discipline during a lazy day at the beach is close to nil until mid afternoon at the earliest.
+But it’s just so easy to get a boil on to make one, my discipline during a lazy day at the beach is close to nil until mid afternoon at the earliest.
 Running out of water is therefore something of a champagne problem for me.

 Water is an ongoing consideration whilst living in the van.
 In the city its easy.
 Two or three days in the middle of nowhere however, and it doesn't take long to go through more than you’d think.
 But as I say - usually a champagne problem.